 With video communication and home office taking off during the COVID pandemic, security breaches started to skyrocket.
 Home office and video communication can help to be more productive and to better manage work-life balance.
 What is lacking is awareness about online and cyber security in every aspect of the digital lifestyle.
 Naivety and carelessness are a problem since years with fake news twisting people's minds in social media.
 The fake-Klitschko appearing in an official video conference is a new level, fooling public officials who normally warn their voters about fake news.

 Officials need to learn from this incident and better understand the risks of manipulation.
 Official communication needs to be verifiable.

 Finally, video conferencing providers didn't prioritize deepfake protection in their solutions.
-There is not a single mechanism available in the market leading solutions from Microsoft, Zoom or Cisco that help preventing deepfakes in official video or audio conferencing.
+In 2022, there was not a single mechanism available in market leading solutions from Microsoft, Zoom or Cisco that helped preventing deepfakes in official video or audio conferencing.
 The opposite is true: Virtual backgrounds and low video (and audio) quality make it easier for deepfake attackers.
 Even if the fake-Klitschko was not a deepfake, the video clearly didn't come from a real camera.

 Deepfake protection needs to be a requirement for digital communication.
 Protection features need to be part of every virtual communication solution and service.
 The hype around the Metaverse needs to take a break.
 Tech companies need to acknowledge the risks the Metaverse introduces.
-We cannot be overloaded by virtual avatars, virtual meeting rooms, virtual backgrounds, face and voice enhancements, etc. without keeping control in the real world.
-Reality needs to be verifiable in the Metaverse.
+We cannot be overloaded by virtual avatars, virtual meeting rooms, virtual backgrounds, face and voice enhancements, and AI features in general, without keeping control in the real world.
+Reality needs to be verifiable.
+Also in the Metaverse.